anirudhprmar/word-grind/README.md

 ## Landing Page
 day 1 (Thurday)

-- [X]- remove unncessary animation after hero page
-- [ ]- work on ui like bento grid like something for features and fix the pricing card
+- [X]- work on ui like bento grid like something for features and fix the pricing card
-- [ ]- hooks for the site and content
+- [X]- hooks for the site and content
-push
-- [ ]- put some thought into in the landing page (links working, proper content for faq accordian, and features section, footer tagline below name, ) push
+- [X]- put some thought into in the landing page (proper content for faq accordian )
-- [ ]- Perfected Landing page that converts that'll get the user why they need it so bad push
+- [X]- Perfected Landing page that converts that'll get the user why they need it so bad

-- [ ]- add seo
+- [X]- add seo
-push

 - [ ]- think of logo
 - [ ]- think of the schema properly
+- [ ]- get landing page links working -> get wordgrind and login
 push

 ## Core functionalities